- General Information

 - Programs of Study

-Brady T. West is a Research Assistant Professor in the Survey Methodology Program, located within the Survey Research Center at ISR.
+Brady T. West is a Research Assistant Professor in the Survey Methodology Program, located within the Survey Research Center at the Institute for Social Research.
 He also serves as a Statistical Consultant at the Center for Statistical Consultation and Research (CSCAR) on the University of Michigan-Ann Arbor campus.
 He earned his PhD from the Michigan Program in Survey Methodology in 2011.
 Before that, he received an MA in Applied Statistics from the U-M Statistics Department in 2002, being recognized as an Outstanding First-year Applied Masters student, and a BS in Statistics with Highest Honors and Highest Distinction from the U-M Statistics Department in 2001.
 His current research interests include the implications of measurement error in auxiliary variables and survey paradata for survey estimation, survey nonresponse, interviewer variance, and multilevel regression models for clustered and longitudinal data.
 He is the lead author of a book comparing different statistical software packages in terms of their mixed-effects modeling procedures (Linear Mixed Models: A Practical Guide using Statistical Software, Chapman Hall/CRC Press, 2007), with a second edition currently In Press (and scheduled to be published in Summer 2014), and he is a co-author of a second book entitled Applied Survey Data Analysis (with Steven Heeringa and Pat Berglund), which was published by Chapman Hall in April 2010.
-He lives in Dexter, MI with his wife Laura and his American Cocker Spaniel Bailey.
+He lives in Dexter, MI with his wife Laura, his son Carter, and his American Cocker Spaniel Bailey.